Squad

 "At Creative Justice, I'm passionate about growing our program, as it allows me the ability to connect with new youth, addressing the lack of youth-led art programs within our community."

-Travonna Thompson-Wiley (she/her), Community Support Director
+Travonna Thompson-Wiley (she/her), Operations Support Director

 “At Creative Justice, I'm passionate about supporting participants in feeling empowered to make informed decisions regarding their individual needs and navigating systems of oppression.
 I strive to do this through skill building with them via workshops, helping them access community based resources and understand their rights, as well as providing financial assistance, & overall one on one support.
 I feel especially passionate about hearing about participants lives, what brought them to CJ and where they hope to grow.”